 D: I think every day there’s something to learn.
 Sometimes I try to be all business-y and have rules, but I’ve learned to just relax a bit.
 Sometimes, a customer will cancel their booking.
 You might get all uppity and say, “Well, you know, you’re going have to pay a fee to cancel.”
 But when you dig a little deeper, you might find out their husband has just been diagnosed with MS. This knowledge changes your approach altogether.
 So just stay human.

 Are you a business in the accommodation or hospitality industry?
-Perhaps Ruby Slipper can help.
+Perhaps Ruby Assembly can help.
 Visit our website to dowload our free eBook ‘Social Media SOS’ here.